 The possible side effects are often similar to those seen with external radiation.

-More information on radiation as a treatment for cancer can be found in the Radiation therapy section of our website, or in our document Understanding Radiation Therapy: A Guide for Patients and Families.
+More information on radiation as a treatment for cancer can be found in the Radiation Therapy section of our website.